evanshortiss/devzone-summit-2025/deploy-in-15-minutes/README.md

 1. Select the **Add** menu from the Developer Perspective and search for the Helm Chart.
 1. When deploying the Helm Chart, replace the sample YAML with the _values.yaml_ in this directory.

-Wait for the deployment to complete, and try to login to the newly deployed instance of Red Hat Developer Hub.
+Ask an attendee for their GitHub handle while waiting for the deployment to complete.
+Add them to the *evans-developer-demos* GitHub Organisation.
+Login to the newly deployed instance of Red Hat Developer Hub, and show that the attendee identity is synced into the Software Catalog showing that they'll have access too.

 _NOTE: Make sure to add/update the callback URL for your the GitHub Application being used to authenticate_